martbetz/The-Promura-Project/FAQs.md

 <h4>Fair enough, but why are there no photos?</h4>

 If I had the opportunity to take some, I would; I don't own any of the lenses listed here, and I've never had physical access to them.
-I don't hold on to anyone else's photos because I don't own the copyright.
+I don't use anyone else's photos because I obviously don't own the copyright.